lamepic/ftracker-v1.0/frontend/tracker/README.md

 # remove folder being moved from move folder modal - done

-# list copied users in trail popup
+# list copied users in trail popup - deferred

 # archive copy of document to user department - in progres